bord81/Texter/README.md

 Under the hood it uses Retrofit and Picasso for requesting data from Twitter REST APIs.
 The example source code as well as APK can be found here.
-If you are also intersted in Twitter apps development, you may also find a small util called 'twac' in the 'useful-stuff' repo.
+If you are interested in Twitter apps development, you may also take a look at small util called 'twac' in the 'useful-stuff' repo.